Table Of Contents

 Generally, investors are bullish, and most assets – including digital ones – normally post positive returns on investment (ROI) in the long term.
 However, things change and that is why you are reading this.

 As bull markets normally persist for a longer time period, it is easier for investors to return a profit.
 Navigating a bear market, while it is still possible to profit through shorting, is more difficult.
-So much depends on investors’ psychology and risk aversion, but there is more to be considered.
+So much depends on investor psychology and risk management, but there is more to be considered.

 Crypto Winter

-Before launching into our helpful guidelines, here is one more key term you need to know - , “crypto winter.”
+Before launching into our helpful guidelines, here is one more key term you need to know - “crypto winter.”
 This term has nothing to do with the time of year or the weather.
 This rather dark and apocalyptic term instead refers to a lengthy period – normally measured in months – during which most digital assets dip steeply in price.
-The most recent such period was between early 2018 and mid-2020, when bitcoin dropped more than 85% of its value compared to its all-time high.
+One such crypto winter came between early 2018 and mid-2020, when Bitcoin dropped more than 85% of its value compared to its all-time high.
 Other cryptocurrencies dropped 90-95%.
+Guess what?
+After rebounding and going on a bull run, the crypto market fell into a bear run again in 2023, losing almost all its value.

 Eight Strategies to Employ in a Crypto Bear Market